Automotive & Mobility

 Automotive ecosystem in the Leipzig Region

-Institutions such as the Fraunhofer Institute for Machine Tools and Forming Technology (IWU) or the Leipzig Plastics Centre are available as regional research partners and sources of the significant impetus for innovations in the automotive industry.
+Institutions such as the Fraunhofer Institute for Machine Tools and Forming Technology (IWU) are available as regional research partners and sources of the significant impetus for innovations in the automotive industry.

 The Leipzig University of Applied Sciences (HTWK) researches electromobility, energy efficiency and production technology.